muhammad-asif10/UMap/README.md

 # UMap

-A Python-based command-line application that helps users navigate the campus by finding the shortest path between two locations.
+A Python-based command-line application that helps users navigate the campus by finding the shortest path between two locations also tell the exact time in a Class at a time with it duration.
 This project demonstrates the application of Data Structures and Algorithms, specifically Graph theory and Dijkstra's algorithm.

 ## Features